daattali/daattali.github.io/_posts/2018-04-09-mutate-non-vectorized.md

 If you're reading this, you've either encountered this problem before, or you just got to this article out of curiousity (in which case you probably don't know what problem I'm talking about).

-A few days ago I was given code by a client for a function that, given a path to a patient's record file, generates a useful ID for the patient.
+A few days ago I was given code by a client for a function that, given a path to a patient's file, generates a useful ID for the patient.
 I won't post the actual function, but it was something along the lines of this:

 ```r
 library(stringr)